 brigadier -m MacPro5,1

-When finished, it will create a folder BootCamp-031-11269, you need to install these for Bluetooth and internal speaker correspondingly:
+When finished, it will create a folder BootCamp-031-11269, you need to install these for Bluetooth and internal speaker correspondingly, make sure you run the command prompt as administrator:

 Now we need newer BootCamp drivers intended for iMacPro1,1: